Shop and Save on New York State Health Insurance

 Credit: NPCA Photos via Flickr under Creative Commons

-Whew well that was a scary couple of minutes there with the whole government shutdown, and the looming possibility of a quite destructive national debt default.
-But now that all that drama is over (for the moment at least), what does it mean for the Affordable Care Act and the federal health insurance exchange, now in its third week.
+Well, that was a scary couple of minutes there with the whole government shutdown and the looming possibility of a quite destructive national debt default.
+But now that all that drama is over (for the moment at least), what does it mean for the Affordable Care Act and the federal health insurance exchange, now in its third week?

 The biggest problems have been centered around the federal health insurance exchange.
 States had the option back when the ACA first became law to establish and run their own health insurance exchange instead of participating in the federal exchange.
 36 states opted not to run their own exchanges and the 14 others did.

-For those 36 state that decision has proved fateful because of all the problems happening now with the federal exchange.
-Since it went live back on October 1st the exchange site HealthCare.gov has been a glitch filled nightmare for a lot of people.
+For those 36 states that decision has proved fateful because of all the problems happening now with the federal exchange.
+Since it went live back on October 1st the exchange site HealthCare.gov has been a glitch-filled nightmare for a lot of people.
 The main problem with the site has been, and still is, the section where you set up an account to purchase health insurance.

-Avik Roy, a blogger with Forbes and not a huge supporter of the Affordable Care Act, wrote this week on his blog about why he believe HealthCare.gov is crashing.
+Avik Roy, a blogger with Forbes and not a huge supporter of the Affordable Care Act, wrote this week on his blog about why he believes HealthCare.gov is crashing.
 The problem, he says, is that it’s structured so you cannot easily view the prices of health insurance plans, which presumably a lot of people are trying to do.
-His argument is that the administration is trying to hide the real cost of health insurance plans without the subsidies from the public.
+He argues that the administration is trying to hide the real cost of health insurance plans without subsidies from the public.
 I’m not sure whether I agree with him about that last part, but HealthCare.gov would certainly be better if you could just see the prices without creating an account.

 Next week we wrap up our coverage over here of the first four weeks of the Affordable Care Act’s Health insurance exchanges.
 So stay tuned for more analysis!